5 Steps to Take After You’ve Been Falsely Accused

 3. Find Witnesses Supporting Your Side of the Story

-In addition to physical evidence, eyewitnesses can go a long way in proving your side of the story.
-Defendants do not need to prove their innocence (even if they are) the goal is to establish reasonable doubt that they have not committed the crime.
+In addition to physical evidence, eyewitnesses can go a long way in proving your side of the story in a false accusation.
+Defendants do not need to prove their innocence (even if they are); the goal is to establish reasonable doubt that they have not committed the crime.
 Having testimonies from people who support your story or even provide alibis is incredibly beneficial.

 4. Developing a Defense Strategy

-After meeting with your attorney, they will begin developing a strategy to combat the false accusations you are facing.
+After meeting with your attorney, they will begin developing a strategy to combat the false accusations you are facing, especially in false accusation cases.
 The strategy largely depends on the specific factors of your case, including the type of accusations.
 Your defense attorney can challenge the prosecutor’s evidence, witnesses, and anything else they could bring against you.
 Challenging the witness is essential if the prosecution’s case is built on false testimony.

 Been Falsely Accused?
 Contact Rubin, Glickman, Steinberg & Gifford, P.C.
 Today